bahanonu/ciatah/README.md

 ### Additional quick start notes

 - See additional details on the [Processing calcium imaging data](https://bahanonu.github.io/calciumImagingAnalysis/pipeline_overview/) page for running the full processing pipeline.
-- Settings used to pre-process imaging movies (`modelPreprocessMovie` module) are stored inside the processed HDF5 movie to allow `calciumImagingAnalysis` to load them again later.
+- Settings used to pre-process imaging movies (`modelPreprocessMovie` module) are stored inside the processed HDF5 movie to allow `CIAtah` to load them again later.
 - To force load all directories, including most external software packages (in `_external_programs` folder), type `ciapkg.loadAllDirs;` into MATLAB command line.
 This is most relevant when you need to access specific functions in an outside repository that are normally hidden until needed.
 - When issues are encountered, first check the [Common issues and fixes](https://bahanonu.github.io/calciumImagingAnalysis/help_issues/) page to see if a solution is there.
 Else, submit a new issue or email Biafra (bahanonu [at] alum [dot] mit [dot] edu).
 - There are two sets of test data that are downloaded:
   - __Single session analysis__: `data\2014_04_01_p203_m19_check01_raw` can be used to test the pipeline until the cross-session alignment step.
   - __Batch analysis__: `data\batch` contains three imaging sessions that should be processed and can then be used for the cross-session alignment step.
 Users should try these sessions to get used to batched analysis.
 - For Fiji dependency, when path to `Miji.m` (e.g. `\Fiji.app\scripts` folder) is requested, likely in `calciumImagingAnalysis\_external_programs\FIJI_FOLDER\Fiji.app\scripts` where `FIJI_FOLDER` varies depending on OS, unless the user requested a custom path or on OSX (in which case, find Fiji the install directory).
-  - If you run into Java heap space memory errors when Miji tries to load Fiji in MATLAB, make sure "java.opts" file is in MATLAB start-up folder or that `calciumImagingAnalysis` folder is the MATLAB start-up folder ([instructions on changing](https://www.mathworks.com/help/matlab/matlab_env/matlab-startup-folder.html)).
+  - If you run into Java heap space memory errors when Miji tries to load Fiji in MATLAB, make sure "java.opts" file is in MATLAB start-up folder or that the `CIAtah` root folder is the MATLAB start-up folder ([instructions on changing](https://www.mathworks.com/help/matlab/matlab_env/matlab-startup-folder.html)).
-- `calciumImagingAnalysis` often uses [regular expressions](https://www.cheatography.com/davechild/cheat-sheets/regular-expressions/) to find relevant movie and other files in folders to analyze.
+- `CIAtah` often uses [regular expressions](https://www.cheatography.com/davechild/cheat-sheets/regular-expressions/) to find relevant movie and other files in folders to analyze.
   - For example, by default it looks for any movie files in a folder containing `concat`, e.g. `concat_recording_20140401_180333.h5` (test data).
 If you have a file called `rawData_2019_01_01_myInterestingExperiment.avi` and all your raw data files start with `rawData_` then change the regular expression to `rawData_` when requested by the repository.
 See `setMovieInfo` module to change after adding new folders.
-- `calciumImagingAnalysis` generally assumes users have imaging data associated with *one* imaging session and animal in a given folder.
+- `CIAtah` generally assumes users have imaging data associated with *one* imaging session and animal in a given folder.
 Follow folder naming conventions in [Data formats](https://bahanonu.github.io/calciumImagingAnalysis/data/#preferred-folder-naming-format) for the best experience.
 - External software packages are downloaded into `_external_programs` folder and should be placed there if done manually.

 Users can alternatively run setup as below.